Fascism: Anti-Semitism and an author’s walk down memory lane

 Rabbi Laura Janner- Klausner: Great piece your chilling memoir – so right to keep the history in place.
 So important, thank you. ( March 4 ,2018)

 Peter Richard Pugh (A political biography of Alexander Raven Thomson – Sheffield University, January 2002): As Trevor Grundy’s candid autobiography illustrates, Mosley’s Fascism in the 1950s was a small group of committed Fascists riddled with personal grievances, shortages of revenue and strongly flavoured with anti-Semitism.

 “I was glad to hear from him, though we had not seen each other for some 45 years.
 I had no idea of his fascist past which came as a shock.
-Nor had I known that in 1998, he had published Memoir of a Fascist Chidhood – A boy in Mosley’s Britain, a brutally honest account of his first twenty years which were dominated by anti-Semitism, racism and hate.
-It is more than commendable that given his distorted upbringing, TRevor began to question his parents and the Movement’s views.
+Nor had I known that in 1998, he had published Memoir of a Fascist Childhood – A boy in Mosley’s Britain, a brutally honest account of his first twenty years which were dominated by anti-Semitism, racism and hate.
+It is more than commendable that given his distorted upbringing, Trevor began to question his parents and the Movement’s views.

 ” As one reviewer noted, decency and truth prevailed.
 The young man broke loose and took flight, spending almost all his working life in Africa.